Local studies and family history

 - North East Heritage Group

-This site links you to the local history collections of Public Libraries and Archives in the North East of England.
+North East Heritage connects you to the local history collections of Public Libraries and Archives in the North East of England.

 Heritage and local history is about our culture, our social history, our economy and our environment.
 The importance of archive collections cannot be overestimated and many of the records are vital to an understanding of a community’s cultural history and heritage.
 Heritage and local history collections are accessible to present and future generations, bestowing a sense of identity and pride.